clluc/monkeyproblem/README.md

 # Advice

 - Try to design and implement your solution as you would do for real production code.
 Build something we’d want to contribute to.
 - The challenge is kind of open in scope.
 This is on purpose.
+We will ask you for the motivations behind your decisions.
 - Work on the git repo as you would do in a real situation.
 - Documentation and maintainability is a plus.
 - Good tests make the code easier to work on safely.
 It also is easier for us to review well-tested code :)